SuperDXCEL/mushroomAugustKaggle/README.md

   -From-scratch neural network which accuracy ranges between 0.45 and 0.

-  -Next approach is a RandomForest from scratch.
+  -Next approach is a GBM